-Toni Petersson has served as our Chief Executive Officer since November 2012 and will join our board of directors upon the completion of this offering.
+Toni Petersson has served as our Chief Executive Officer since November 2012.
 Prior to joining the Company, Mr. Petersson founded several businesses, including companies in the hospitality industry and a real estate company, before he served as the CEO of Boblbee from October 2009 to November 2012.